 Have you ever had an issue or concern regarding a certain person or situation?
 Giving your feedback and voicing your opinion can seem tough.
-However, having these difficult or crucial conversations could avoid negative consequences to arise.
+However, having these difficult or crucial conversations can help to avoid negative consequences arising.

 Need a few tips on how you can speak up?
 Here are some suggestions:

 Think about the conversations you’ve had regarding the person or situation you are focusing on.
 Write them down and ask yourself:

 - Did I do anything that didn’t work?